If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Maurice Dubois was born in 1965, August 20 in Long Island, New York.
-His parents were immigrants from the Republic of Dominica.
-Maurice is a TV anchorman for CBS and WCBS-TV.
-Dubois was a student at Port Jefferson High School.
-After graduating, he pursued a degree in journalism and was awarded a Bachelor of Science from Northwestern University in Illinois.
-During his college years, Maurice interned at the Brookhaven National Laboratory from 1984 to 1985.
-He was also a writer for a paper called Brookhaven Bulletin.
+Maurice DuBois was born on August 20, 1965, in Long Island, New York.
+His parents immigrated from the Commonwealth of Dominica.
+DuBois attended Port Jefferson High School before earning a Bachelor of Science in Journalism from Northwestern University in Illinois.
+During college, he interned at Brookhaven National Laboratory from 1984 to 1985 and contributed to the Brookhaven Bulletin as a writer.

-Mr. DuBois is the recipient of numerous journalism awards, including the Associated Press, and New York and Chicago Associations of Black Journalists.
-He is also an Emmy Awardee for Outstanding Morning News Program for News Channel 4/Today In New York
+DuBois has received multiple journalism accolades, including honors from the Associated Press, the New York Association of Black Journalists, and the Chicago Association of Black Journalists.
+He is also an Emmy Award winner for Outstanding Morning News Program for his work on "Today in New York."

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc